Parents: arm yourself with this handy advice about school tests, exam tips and more from the teachers and students in the know.

 At CIS, teachers and advisors work closely with students to help them develop personalised revision techniques that work best for the student as and when needed.
 In addition, we encourage students to always connect with their teachers – to ask questions they can’t resolve themselves and to close any learning gaps they have through additional, personalised guidance.

 It’s not just about how well you perform on the day of the test itself.
-Here, Jason Shulman, head of teaching and learning at SMMIS, shares advice on the preparation stages.
+Here’s some advice on the preparation stages.

 Study tips: nail those notes